PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 compatibility wrapper, and all five production positions supply session layout state and diagnostics to the runner.

+The rank-five LeakyRelu/Logistic/two-Add propagation rule is mechanically owned by `passes/ndhwc_gate_layout.py`.
+It maps a four-dimensional base through Reshape into NDHWC, removes independent skip/gate NCDHW adapters, and canonicalizes both inverse output bridges.
+Its dedicated compact corpus replaces a 177-line central inline fixture and fixes base fan-out, gate fan-out, public-intermediate, permutation, and reshape-rank rejection.
+The complete implementation is AST-identical to checkpoint `ee3d2fd`; the lowerer keeps a compatibility wrapper and all six production calls remain unchanged until the separate indexed migration checkpoint.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and Conv.
 Compact characterization fixes successful two-output canonicalization